lokr3m/petstore-api/README.md

 - **Functional:** Create, read, update, and delete a pet; create and fetch a store order.
 - **Negative:** Verify 404 responses after deleting a pet or order.
-- **Edge Case:** Query multiple statuses with `findByStatus`.

-## Observations

-- The Petstore API is a shared public service; test data may persist between runs.
-Tests use timestamp-based IDs and clean up created entities where possible.
-- Tests require outbound network access to `https://petstore.swagger.io/v2`.